 The only way you will be granted a Divorce in Canada is if you can prove to the courts that your marriage has broken down and cannot be repaired.
 Currently, there are two ways you can legally prove a marriage breakdown.
-That is by completion of a one year separation from your spouse, or by providing valid proof that adultery or abuse occurred.
-Most divorces in Canada are granted based on the completion of a one year separation – this is called a “No Fault Divorce”.
+That is by the completion of a one-year separation from your spouse, or by providing valid proof that adultery or abuse occurred.
+Most divorces in Canada are granted based on the completion of a one-year separation – this is called a “No Fault Divorce”.

 Generally speaking, a “No Fault, Uncontested Divorce” is the least complicated and inexpensive way for couples to obtain their Divorce.
 However, we understand that every situation is unique and getting advice from a lawyer who fully understands your personal circumstances is always the best approach.

 Couples who chose to file a divorce on the grounds of adultery or cruelty are filing what is referred to as a “For Fault Divorce”.
 This simply means that one spouse is trying to prove that the other is solely at fault for the breakdown of their marriage.

 It is very important to be prepared when filing a “For Fault Divorce”, as the courts will require proof of exactly what has occurred in order to substantiate the claim.
 For this type of divorce legal representation is almost always necessary.
 “For Fault Divorces” is usually not recommended, as they tend to be costly, lengthy and difficult.
 Also, due to the backlog in our court system, it is not uncommon for a “For Fault Divorce” to take a year or more to be processed.
 This means a couple could have successfully completed a one-year separation (a no fault divorce) in less time, without the added expenses and stress.

 Lastly, it is important to point out that regardless of how you prove your marriage has broken down, or under what grounds you file a divorce, this has no impact on the court's decisions regarding custody, access and support of children.